nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/9TbjaO1_Nz8/index.md

 ---
 title: Would you recommend the PSPO course to an entrepreneur and why?
-description: 'The #PSPO or #ProfessionalScrumProductOwner course from #scrumorg has an intense focus on value creation, and how to effectively manage and grow a product in a way that delights customers and disrupts competitors.'
+description: Discover how the PSPO course empowers entrepreneurs to create value and grow products that delight customers.
+Join Martin Hinshelwood for insights!
 date: 2023-05-16T14:00:07Z
 videoId: 9TbjaO1_Nz8
 url: /resources/videos/:slug